voidstrike/ASGIT/README.md

 git clone https://github.com/voidstrike/ASGIT
 ```

-- Install requirement based on the official CycleGAN repo (Visdom and dominate).
-You can install them by
+- Install requirement based on the official CycleGAN repo (Visdom and Dominate).
+You can install all of them by one command:
 ```
 pip install -r requirements.txt
 ```